The 2022 Indigenous Graduate Pathway applications have now opened.

 I would encourage anyone to apply for a position in the Department that is looking to create a fulfilling career that also gives back to the community.’ - Leanne of the Wiradjuri Community, DESE Indigenous Liaison Officer

-This year, DESE accessed the whole of government Indigenous recruitment program being managed by the Australian Public Service Commission to recruit some of our 2021 graduates.
-The 2021 Indigenous Graduate Pathway applications have now closed
+This year DESE will access the whole of government Indigenous Career Pathway program being managed by the Australian Public Service Commission to recruit 2022 graduates.
+The 2022 Indigenous Graduate Pathway applications have now opened.

-For more information, visit the Indigenous Careers website.
+To apply, visit the Indigenous Careers Pathway website.